-LVM Term VxVM Term LVM VxVM Both LVM and VxVM enable online disk storage management.
+Both LVM and VxVM enable online disk storage management.
 They both build virtual devices, called volumes, on physical disks.
 Volumes are not limited by the underlying physical disks, and can include other virtual objects such as mirrors.
 Volumes are accessed through the HP-UX file system, a database, or other applications in the same manner as physical disks would be accessed.

-Physical Volume VxVM Disk An LVM physical volume and a VxVM disk are conceptually the same.
+An LVM physical volume and a VxVM disk are conceptually the same.
 A physical disk is the basic storage device (media) where the data is ultimately stored.
 You can access the data on a physical disk by using a device name (devname) to locate the disk.

-In LVM, a disk that l nas been initialized by LVM becomes known a as a physical volume.
+In LVM, a disk that has been initialized by LVM becomes known as a physical volume.

 A VxVM disk is one that is placed under the Volume Manager control and is added to a disk group.

 VxVM can place a disk under its control without adding it to a disk group.
 The VxVM Storage Administrator shows these disks as "free space pool".
-Logical Volume Volume